Recent MY Canada National Updates on This Motion:

 M-103 is problematic in a number of ways.
 All Canadians are already protected from discrimination, persecution, hate speech and assault under the Charter of Rights and Freedoms and Canadian Law; However, the motion seeks additional study on the protection of Muslims and therefore favours one religion above all others.
 Canadians from across the nation worry about this motion infringing upon freedom of speech, that it could prepare the way for the criminalization of “Islamophobia” and challenge rational criticism of an entire religion.
 Some even fear the committee’s laws could become “dragnet laws” as a way to criminalize anyone who dares speak out against even the more radical teachings of Islam.
 Thus, M-103 could threaten freedom of speech in Canada.

 Members of Parliament need to be encouraged to strike a balance between showing compassion and a commitment to protect a community in a time of crisis (in this case a Muslim community) while still protecting freedom of speech for all Canadians and treating all faith expressions equally under the law.
-This balance is possible.
-We all mourn the lives lost in Quebec’s horrific mosque shooting, we all value the protection of every Canadian & we all value our precious freedoms – such as freedom of speech.

 First Hour of Debate and Amended Proposal